about14sheep/survey-donkey/gregBranchEdits.md

 22. minor navbar tweaks
 23. feed optimizations, added upvote button, made it work!

+weekend:
+24. made publish/share feature

 ToDo/ questions for group:
 - SHARE??
+- login with github?
+- already upvoted alert
 - I think we need to make a 2nd sign up form for just email for users that just want to anonymously fill out a survey (guest user)
-- login with github?
 - footer?
-- sort by upvote?
-- already upvoted alert
 - bonus: add icons to dropdown menus
 - results only page?
 - create surveys button from results?